boris-kz/CogAlg/README.md

 Such raw inputs have modality-specific properties and comparison should be adjusted accordingly, by feedback or manually.
 For example, vision relies on reflected light: brightness or albedo don’t directly represent source of impact, though they do represent some resistance to a very "light" impact.
 Uniformity of albedo indicates some common property within object, so it should form patterns.
 But the degree of commonality doesn’t depend on intensity of albedo, so match should be defined indirectly, as below-average |difference| or |ratio| of albedo.

 *Many readers see a gap between my theory and algorithm, or a lack of the latter.
-It’s true that algorithm is far from complete, but we are well on our way in translating the above-explained principles into code.
+It’s true that this algorithm is far from complete, but above-explained principles are stable, and we are translating them into code.
 Final algorithm will be a meta-level of search: 1st level + recursive complexity increment to generate incrementally higher levels.
-Our universe is a space-time continuum, thus each level will be 3D or 4D cycle.
+Our universe is a space-time continuum, thus each level is 3-4D cycle.
 Others note lack of higher math, but that’s because it's not selectively incremental.*